Earthquake hits Afghanistan with tremors felt in Pakistan

-A magnitude-5.1 earthquake struck north-eastern Afghanistan on Friday, with tremors felt in Pakistan's major northern cities.
+A magnitude-4.8 earthquake struck north-eastern Afghanistan on Friday, with tremors felt in Pakistan's major northern cities.

-The earthquake struck in the Zebak district of Badakhshan province, about 33 kilometres west of Askasham, at about 1.52pm local time, at a depth of 221 kilometres, initial data from the US Geological Survey showed.
+The earthquake struck in the Zebak district of Badakhshan province, about 51 kilometres southwest of Askasham, at about 1.25pm local time, at a depth of 86.1 kilometres, reviewed data from the US Geological Survey showed.
+The tremor was initially measured magnitude-5.1.

 Tremors were felt in Peshawar and Islamabad, social media users in neighbouring Pakistan reported.